rkillickdev/plan-it-go/README.md

 * [Favicon.ico & App Icon Generator](https://www.favicon-generator.org/) - For creating the 16x16px ico favicon.
 * [Techsini](https://techsini.com/multi-mockup/index.php) - For displaying images of how the website looks across a range of devices.
 * [Meta Tags IO](https://metatags.io/) - For improving site visual appearance on social media.
+* [Stackoverflow](https://stackoverflow.com/) - Used for researching solutions/ fixing bugs

 <br>

 ## **Frameworks and Libraries Used**

+* cloudinary - Python library to facilitate integration of cloudinary with Django